 Online Learning Technology and Trends

-The potential of technology to drive transformation and evolution in the education sector has always been apparent.
+The potential of technology to drive transformation and evolution in the education sector has always been apparent, especially with free LMS made available.
 Here are some of the facts and figures most relevant to online education.

 - In the U.S. alone, education technology investment has already exceeded $13 billion (Technology for Education Consortium, 2017).
 As online learning occurs over the internet, it naturally utilizes technology—and as education technology itself keeps on evolving, e-learning is also bound to be revolutionized.